AlayaNetwork/client-sdk-python/README.md

 The python sdk currently supports bin and abi formed after the evm and wasm contracts are compiled as contract data to interact with the PlatON blockchain.

-**(1)** The evm contract (created in solidity language) can be compiled, deployed, and invoked using platon-truffle.
-For details, please refer to [solidity compiler](https://github.com/AlayaNetwork/solidity) and [platon-truffle](https://platon-truffle.readthedocs.io/en/v0.13.1/getting-started/ installation.html)
+**(1)** The evm contract (created in solidity language) can be compiled, deployed, and invoked using alaya-truffle.
+For details, please refer to [solidity compiler](https://github.com/AlayaNetwork/solidity) and [alaya-truffle](https://platon-truffle.readthedocs.io/en/v0.13.1/getting-started/ installation.html)
-**(2)** The wasm contract (created in C/C++/Rust and other languages) can be compiled, deployed, and invoked using PlatON-CDT or platon-truffle.
+**(2)** The wasm contract (created in C/C++/Rust and other languages) can be compiled, deployed, and invoked using PlatON-CDT or alaya-truffle.
 For details, please refer to [PlatON-CDT Compiler](https://github.com/AlayaNetwork/PlatON-CDT/tree/feature/wasm)

 #### 3. SDK calls to evm contract

-##### (1) Use platon-truffle to compile the evm contract locally
+##### (1) Use Alaya-truffle to compile the evm contract locally

   Obtain bin and abi.
 Take the Helloworld contract as an example.

- After using platon-truffle to compile Helloworld.sol, get the abi and bytecode (bin) in the generated build/contracts/HelloWorld.json.
+ After using Alaya-truffle to compile Helloworld.sol, get the abi and bytecode (bin) in the generated build/contracts/HelloWorld.json.

 ##### (2) Deploy Helloworld contract through python SDK